aldo-222/Restaurant-Data-Analysis-Tokyo/README.md

 - And how to segment products in a way that drives action To explore these i divided the dataset by some groups and created decision-oriented tools: a matrix, a pareto chart, an attraction index and simulations tied to real scenarios.
 The project reflects not only what I found, but how I think: with structure, curiosity about behavior, and focus on turning data into real business action
-The kind of thinking I can bring to any strategy-driven team
+The kind of thinking I can bring to any strategy-driven team.
+For the full process, including all visualizations and step-by-step [analysis](https://github.com/aldo-222/Restaurant-Data-Analysis-Tokyo/blob/main/notebooks/final_integrated_version.ipynb)
 ## Individual Products - 単品
 ### Tacos: The commercial axis in the restaurant
 ![Scatter plot - overview](images/overview.png)